 Because of their elevation above the valley floor, southern Napa location and proximity to the San Pablo Bay, it is not uncommon for the property to be somewhat breezy at times.
 And often this site (and the southern part of Napa Valley in general) is much cooler in the summer than merely 35 minutes to the north in Calistoga.

-The Gallo Family, E & J Gallo Winery
+The Gallo Family, GALLO

-The original winery under Gallo family ownership was founded in 1933 in Modesto, California immediately following the repeal of Prohibition – by two brothers, Ernest and Julio Gallo.
-Ernest and Julio’s parents immigrated to the USA from northern Italy – and both brothers were born near Modesto.
+Interestingly this is the same year that Louis M Martini purchased his property in Napa Valley, and perhaps opening within weeks apart as both wineries began operations later in the year during the 1933 harvest.
+Ernest and Julio’s parents immigrated to the USA from northern Italy and both brothers were born near Modesto.
 Tragically Julio was killed in a jeep accident in 1983 involving his wife and his two granddaughters including now winemaker Gina Gallo (the three women survived the accident).

-A milestone in the company’s rich history was the founding of Gallo Glass Company in 1958 – now the largest glass manufacturing plant in North America.
 Other milestones include the launching of the Carlo Rossi brand in 1975 and Bartles & Jaymes wine coolers in 1984.
-The purchase of Louis Martini Winery in Napa Valley in 2002 was just the beginning of Gallo’s acquisition of numerous brands, wineries and vineyard properties – accelerating around 2011 and continuing today.
+The purchase of Louis Martini Winery in 2002 was just the beginning of GALLO’s acquisition of numerous brands, wineries and vineyard properties, accelerating around 2011 and continuing today.

-Hospitality
+Former Hospitality

-Tastings are by appointment – either the Overlook Bar Tasting (includes a flight of four wines) or the Estate Tasting a more in depth tasting of their Napa Valley Chardonnays and estate-grown Bordeaux-variety wines.
+Tastings were by appointment – either the Overlook Bar Tasting (includes a flight of four wines) or the Estate Tasting a more in depth tasting of their Napa Valley Chardonnays and estate-grown Bordeaux-variety wines.

-The Estate Tour and Tasting is available by reservation and includes a short walk through part of a nearby vineyard block (with excellent views looking down on the winery and vineyards), a walk-through of their production facility (and it is sizable with barrels stacked 4 and 5 high) followed by an indoor seated tasting of select limited production current release wines (a current vintage of the Benchmark release as well as a library selection) – paired with several delicious cheeses and cured meats.
+The Estate Tour and Tasting was available by reservation and included a short walk through part of a nearby vineyard block (with excellent views looking down on the winery and vineyards), a walk-through of their production facility (and it is sizable with barrels stacked 4 and 5 high) followed by an indoor seated tasting of select limited production current release wines (a current vintage of the Benchmark release as well as a library selection) – paired with several delicious cheeses and cured meats.

-While not an official sub appellation, this specific part of Napa Valley is often referred to as the Silverado Bench – a series of rolling hills that are not high enough to be called mountains and are not low enough to be considered the floor of the valley.
-A prominent white bench appropriately titled the “Silverado Bench” is located outside of the tasting room – from here one enjoys excellent views overlooking the southern part of Napa Valley.
+While not an official sub appellation, this specific part of Napa Valley is often referred to as the Silverado Bench, a series of rolling hills that are not high enough to be called mountains and are not low enough to be considered the floor of the valley.
+A prominent white bench appropriately titled the “Silverado Bench” was located outside of the tasting room – from here one enjoys excellent views overlooking the southern part of Napa Valley.
 A number of celebrities have also visited this bench including Tiger Woods.

 And the large vineyard seen from their terrace is Silver Oak’s flagship vineyard for their Napa Valley Cabernet Sauvignon (Soda Canyon Ranch).